Luminous Late-time Radio Emission from Supernovae Interacting with Circumbinary Material: Introduction

 In this work, we employ a novel forward modeling approach to investigate how CSM produced via non-conservative stable mass transfer can be observed in radio emission.
 We use binary stellar evolutionary models to simulate the mass loss from donors that represent progenitors of Type Ib SNe residing in short-period binaries, and thereby ascertain the properties of the CSM in such systems.
 Given the CSM density profiles that arise from the binary evolution models, we make predictions for the radio emission from interaction between the SN ejecta and CSM.
 We compare our radio light curves to observed emission for a sample of hydrogen-poor SNe with late-time radio detections, and where possible we also evaluate our models against early-time radio data of these events.

-With these self-consistent methods, we demonstrate that non-conservative stable mass transfer from SN Ib progenitors in short-period binaries produces dense CSM, which gives rise to extremely luminous emission at years to decades after core collapse---bright enough to explain observed late-time radio emission from several SNe.
+With these methods, we demonstrate that non-conservative stable mass transfer from SN Ib progenitors in short-period binaries onto a low-mass compact companion produces dense CSM, which gives rise to extremely luminous emission at years to decades after core collapse---bright enough to explain observed late-time radio emission from several SNe.
 Early-time radio data favor the presence of lower-density material in the inner region.
-Within our framework, we can produce earlier emission with a large CSM velocity of $\sim 10^3$ km s$^{-1}$, as well as by considering a separate component of the stellar wind complementary to an asymmetric distribution of dense CSM.
+Within our framework, we can produce earlier emission with a large CSM velocity of $\sim 10^3$~km~s$^{-1}$, as well as by considering a separate component of the stellar wind complementary to an asymmetric distribution of dense CSM.

 In Section \ref{sec:binarymodels}, we describe the binary evolution models we use to produce our CSM profiles.
 In Sections \ref{sec:dynamics} and \ref{sec:synchrotron}, we detail the framework used to calculate the observed spectrum of synchrotron radio emission, given a model for the mass loss rate and ejection velocity of the CSM.
 We present our predicted radio light curves in Section \ref{sec:results}, discuss uncertainties in Section \ref{sec:discussion}, and conclude in Section \ref{sec:conclusions}.